Guide to the e-Tender Publication Portal

 Overview

 Are you an entrepreneur looking for a centralised platform that provides details on tenders made by public sector organisations?
 Fortunately, the e-Tender Publication Portal exists to do just that.
 The platform was set up to increase transparency and give businesses the chance to compete fairly.
+The portal was initiated by the Office of the Chief Procurement Officer (OCPO) and was launched on 1 April 2015 as a means to simplify and streamline procurement processes.
+The platform combines tender notices from various governmental sectors to prevent the duplication of notices for government tenders.
+In this guide, you’ll gain a clear understanding of how the portal works and gain insight into its clear features.

-How Does The E-tender Publication Portal Work?
+How Does the e-Tender Publication Portal Work?

 The e-Tender Publication portal is managed by the government.
 On this portal, various public sector departments can upload details for bids, tenders and procurement opportunities.
 As a means to control governmental tendering, the portal is the only point of entry for suppliers looking for tender opportunities with the government.
+For SMEs and suppliers, this is an invaluable platform.
+The platform not only lets you search tender opportunities, but also makes it easy to view awarded, cancelled, and closed tenders.

 Key Features of the e-Tender Publication Portal

-The platform allows users to go through the listed tenders.
+The portal has a range of features that make government procurement accessible and transparent.
+1. Advertised Tenders The platform allows users to go through the listed tenders.
 Each tender notice includes the following:

 • Tender title and number.